jhedstrom/drupalextension/doc/localinstall.rst

 3. Create a composer.json file to tell Composer what to install.
 To do that, paste the following code into your editor and save as composer.json.
 The Drupal Extension requires Behat, Mink, and the Mink Extension.
-The will all be set up because they're dependencies of the Drupal Extension, so you don't have to specify them directly in the composer.json file:
+They will all be set up because they're dependencies of the Drupal Extension, so you don't have to specify them directly in the composer.json file: